hackintoshrao/minio-go-media-player/CodeExplanation.md

 ## Code Explanation

-List your objects during initialization.
+List your objects.

-[ListObjects](https://github.com/minio/minio-go/blob/master/examples/s3/listobjects.go) is called on the specifed bucket during the intialization of the player.
-The objects in the specified bucket will be rendered in the playlist of the media player as shown in the player image above.
+[ListObjects](https://github.com/minio/minio-go/blob/master/examples/s3/listobjects.go) is called on the specified bucket when player is initialized.
+These objects will be rendered as playlist for media player as shown in the player image above.

 ```golang
 for objectInfo := range api.storageClient.ListObjects(*bucketName, "", isRecursive, doneCh) {